-The Debentures bear interest at an annual rate of 5.75% payable semi-annually, and are convertible at the option of the holder, into units of the Fund at any time prior to the maturity date and may be redeemed by the Fund on or after December 31, 2015 provided that certain thresholds are met surrounding the weighted average market price of the units at that time.
-On redemption or maturity, the Debentures may at the option of the Fund be repaid in cash or subject to regulatory approval, units of the Fund.
-See page 27 of the Fund's 2013 Annual Report, under the heading "Debt Financing", for a more detailed description of the exchangeable note facilities, which description is incorporated by reference herein
+The Debentures bear interest at an annual rate of 5.25% payable semi-annually, and are convertible at the option of the holder, into units of the Fund at any time prior to the maturity date and may be redeemed by the Fund on or after October 31, 2017 provided that certain thresholds are met surrounding the weighted average market price of the units at that time.
+On redemption or maturity, the Debentures may, at the option of the Fund, be repaid in cash or subject to regulatory approval, units of the Fund.

+See page 25 of the Fund's 2015 Annual Report, under the heading "Debt Financing", for a more detailed description of the convertible debentures, which description is incorporated by reference herein.